documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 ----

           * **Size / 1Gi, 5Gi, 10Gi**: The user can select the volume size simply by clicking with the mouse cursor over the desired number, selecting the best size option for this PVC.
 The options are expressed in Gigabytes (1, 5, or 10);
-          * **Size / Customized**: Another way of creating a PVC with a volume with a differing size from the previous options, the Mangue.io platform presents a slide bar that allows the user to select the PVC’s desired size.
+          * **Size / Customized**: Another way of creating a PVC with a volume with a differing size from the previous options, the Mangue.io platform presents a slide bar that allows the user to select the PVC's desired size.
 Using the mouse cursor over the orange indicator, the user can move this indicator (left or right) to define the final desired size.
 The minimum size is 1 Gigabyte and the maximum of 100 Gigabytes;
           * **Storage Class**: This blank is a dropdown list that is composed only of NFS servers configured on the Mangue.io platform.
 The user must select the more adequate NFS server to receive the PVC file;
           * **Access Mode**: This column presents the access configuration to this volume, these access modes can be three, they are: *ReadWriteOnce*, *ReadOnlyMany*, *ReadWriteMany*;
           * **Mount Path**: On this space the user must inform the path where the volume is mounted on the container.
 If the application base is on a Linux environment, the montage volume path must use the notation of the Linux operating system;